ostinelli/rebar3_vendor/README.md

 Rebar3 Vendoring Plugin
 =====

-Plugin for storing vendored depdenencies and applying the vendored deps to your local project.
+Plugin for storing vendored dependencies and applying the vendored deps to your local project.

 Add the plugin to your rebar config: